pojntfx/bofied/README.md

 $ BOFIED_BACKEND_OIDCISSUER=https://pojntfx.eu.auth0.com/ BOFIED_BACKEND_OIDCCLIENTID=myoidcclientid BOFIED_BACKEND_ADVERTISEDIP=192.168.178.147 make -j dev
 ```

 The backend should now be started and the frontend be available on [http://localhost:15225/](http://localhost:15225/).
-Whenever you change a source file, the back- and frontend will automatically be re-compiled.

 Have any questions or need help?
 Chat with us [on Matrix](https://matrix.to/#/#bofied:matrix.org?via=matrix.org)!